Micah Solusod

 Micah Solusod is an American voice actor.
 His best-known role in anime has been the title character Soul Evans in Soul Eater, which was broadcast on Adult Swim's programming block Toonami.
+He is also known for his role as Ao Fukai in the anime series Eureka Seven AO, alongside fellow voice actor Brandon Potter, who also plays Gazelle in the same series.
 He debuted as Malek Yildrim Werner in Blassreiter, and later went on to play Toma Kamijo in A Certain Magical Index, Yuichiro Hyakuya in Seraph of the End, Yuno Grinberryall in Black Clover, and Yuri Plisetsky in Yuri on Ice.

 Personal life

 Outside of voice acting, Solusod is a freelance artist, where he posts on DeviantArt.
 He also works on original web comic series called Ties That Bind.

 Solusod married voice actress Apphia Yu in 2016.

 He is of Japanese and Filipino descent.